haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 # Active & Passive DJIA Fund Management: Black–Litterman Optimisation, Risk Modelling and Futures Overlays

-This is a quantitative portfolio and risk management study of two simulated USD 50m equity funds benchmarked to the Dow Jones Industrial Average (DJIA).
-The analysis runs as one Python pipeline, from covariance estimation and Bayesian return forecasting through constrained optimisation, tail-risk simulation and futures overlays.
+A quantitative portfolio and risk management study of two simulated USD 50m DJIA-benchmarked equity funds, built as a Python pipeline covering covariance estimation, Bayesian return forecasting, constrained optimisation, tail-risk simulation and futures overlays.

 - **Active fund:** a constrained max-Sharpe portfolio of 12 DJIA stocks, built on Black–Litterman expected returns and aiming to beat the index on a risk-adjusted basis.
 - **Passive fund:** a price-weighted full replication of the DJIA, with index-futures overlays for cash equitization and beta hedging.